SENERGY-Platform/mopher/Readme.md

 ```
 ### what happens
 mopher will get the 'org' and 'dep' flags from the go.mod file of the current dir

+# Output
+the 'output' argument decides where the resulting warnings should be sent to:
+- default: std-out, if nothing is set
+- http (slack webhook), if with 'http://' or 'https://' prefix
+- file location, is neither empty nor http

 # Graph
 ```